 © Copyright , Cox & Flight Financial Solutions Ltd. All Rights Reserved.

-Cox & Flight Financial Solutions Ltd is an appointed representative of HL Partnership Limited which is authorised and regulated by the Financial Conduct Authority.
+Cox & Flight is a trading style of Cox & Flight Financial Solutions Ltd and is an appointed representative of HL Partnership Limited which is authorised and regulated by the Financial Conduct Authority.
 Cox & Flight Financial Solutions Ltd registered in England and Wales with company number 13246868.
-Registered Office: 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ.
+Registered Office: Unit A, Suites 2&3, Briar Rhydding, Baildon, BD17 7JW.

 The guidance and/or information contained within this website is subject to the UK regulatory regime and is therefore targeted at consumers based in the UK.